 Step 4: Then, turn on your engine, but only the ignition, not all the way.
 Doing so allows communication between the car and the diagnostic tool.

 Note: You may need your vehicle’s identification number.
 It depends on the exact type of scanner you use.

 Step 5: Now, go to the menu and select ‘codes’ or ‘trouble codes.’
 You then choose the system you need to diagnose.
 You will see two different types of code.
 These are pending and active codes.

 Note: Active codes indicate a problem with the system.
 Pending codes are indicative of a potential problem.
 Pending issues are rechecked, and if the system fails again, it changes to an active code.

-Step 5: You diagnose your problem based on these codes.
+Step 6: Lastly, you diagnose your problem based on these codes.
 The codes are easily searchable online and will provide all the information you need about repair or replacement.

 What Does an O2 Sensor Do?

 Oxygen sensors are one of the critical components of a car’s emission system.
 Cars from the late 1970s onward have these sensors.
 It is located on the exhaust manifold.
 Its job is to monitor oxygen levels.
 The system controls the amount of unburned oxygen and calibrates the fuel mixture accordingly.